jeffmakuto/data_guard/README.md

-# DataGuard
+# Faragha

-DataGuard is an educational platform and toolkit designed to empower individuals to understand and exercise their data privacy rights.
-In an era where personal data is continuously collected and utilized by various entities, DataGuard aims to put the power back into the hands of users by providing them with the knowledge and tools to protect their privacy online.
+Faragha is an educational platform and toolkit designed to empower individuals to understand and exercise their data privacy rights.
+In an era where personal data is continuously collected and utilized by various entities, Faragha aims to put the power back into the hands of users by providing them with the knowledge and tools to protect their privacy online.

 ## Features

 ### 1. Interactive Learning Modules

-DataGuard offers engaging multimedia content and gamified quizzes to educate users on data protection laws such as EU—GDPR, DPA—Kenya, and others.
+Faragha offers engaging multimedia content and gamified quizzes to educate users on data protection laws such as EU—GDPR, DPA—Kenya, and others.
 These modules are designed to make learning about complex data privacy regulations interactive and enjoyable.

 ### 2. DSAR Generator